TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this article, we have introduced a novel information-theoretic methodology for state variable selection in RL, based on TERC, a criterion that can be used to verify the existence of dependencies between state variables and the agent's actions.
+In this article, we have introduced a novel information-theoretic methodology for state variable selection in RL, based on TERC, a criterion that can be used to verify the existence of dependencies between observable state variables and the agent's actions.
 The objective is the definition of the minimal subset of state variables from which an agent could learn optimal policies.
-We have defined this optimal subset as one whose realizations reduce the entropy of the actions identically to those of the set of all potential state variables.
+We have defined this optimal subset as one whose realizations reduce the entropy of the actions identically to those of the set of all observable state variables.

 We have demonstrated that, assuming CPMCR is not verified, a na\"{i}ve application of TERC is sufficient to identify the minimal set (Theorem 1).
 However, this assumption is not universally satisfied.
 Consequently, we have also presented a solution in case of CPMCR.
-We have presented an implementation, underpinned by theoretical results, which guarantees the derivation of the minimal set without the need for any assumptions (Theorem 2).
-In addition, since this general solution is computationally expensive, we have also introduced a simplified solution, which is valid under an assumption that is verified in many practical applications (Theorem 3).
+We have presented an implementation, underpinned by theoretical results, which guarantees the derivation of the minimal set with a weak assumption (Theorem 2).
 In general, TERC represents a novel approach toward feature selection that scales linearly in time without relying on the restricting assumption of having only pairwise dependencies in the set of variables.
+Furthermore, even if $C_1$ is not satisfied, we still select an information-theoretically optimal set; but we cannot ensure it is also minimal.

-Finally, we have developed an implementation based on a neural estimator; we have then evaluated TERC using synthetic data and across diverse environments representative of various RL problem classes.
-Throughout, we have demonstrated that our proposed method consistently identifies the optimal set of variables.
-This performance stands in contrast to state-of-the-art methods, which have shown limitations in the accurate identification of the correct features.
+Finally, we have implemented our method using a neural estimator and we have then evaluated TERC using synthetic data and across diverse environments representative of various RL problem classes.
+In particular, we have demonstrated that our proposed method consistently identifies the optimal set of variables in presence of redundant and synergistic relationships.
+Moreover, we have shown that the resulting compact state representations yield concrete deployment benefits, with inference speedups of up to $2.6\times$ when dimensionality reduction is substantial.
+These efficiency gains are measured when a policy is retrained or used for inference on the TERC-selected subset; they do not account for the cost of the initial full-state training run used to generate the trajectories on which TERC is applied.